Hear Ye Him: Critical response

 Hear Ye Him was met with generally positive reviews from music critics.
 Matthew Sanderson of AllHipHop gave the album a nine out of ten, saying "Hear Ye Him isn’t too far removed for the old Malice, comprised [sic] introspective flows on the drug game, and its repercussions on one’s self and family.
 There are no filler hooks here.
 Rhymes are intelligent and concise, and they cut like a knife.
-The same high caliber raps The Clipse were known for are on this album."
+The same high caliber raps Clipse was known for are on this album."
 Reed Jackson of XXL gave the album an L, saying "Hear Ye Him is also hurt by its production.
-The beats, no longer full of the synth-laced bounce of Pharrell, are mostly carbon copy affairs. [...]
-“Still Got Love,” No Malice talks directly to all his former cohorts—Pusha, Pharrell and even Sandman—and announces with confidence that “everything must come to an end.”
+The beats, no longer full of the synth-laced bounce of Pharrell Williams, are mostly carbon copy affairs. [...]
+“Still Got Love,” No Malice talks directly to all his former cohorts—Pusha, Pharrell, and even Sandman—and announces with confidence that “everything must come to an end.”
 Unfortunately, this also could signify the end of the witty punch lines and captivating storytelling that drew listeners to Clipse in the first place."

 Ronald Grant of HipHopDX gave the album three and a half stars out of five, saying "...even though No Malice’s candor in owning up to his past as well as pretty much remaining the same guy is commendable and energizing, he hasn’t quite found the perfect equilibrium between the brash, self-assured passion in lyrical delivery of his former self and the more reflective and topical nature of his new Rap persona.
 Still, with a renewed focus and an ambitious new musical direction, No Malice has created in Hear Ye Him a viable contender for at the least being honorably mentioned as a notable Hip Hop album of 2013.
 And unlike many of its contemporaries, both fans of Christian Hip Hop and those that steer towards more worldly fare, contradictions and all, can appreciate it."
 Craig Jenkins of Spin gave the album a five out of ten, saying "The album flashes vital signs only when he eases up on the proselytizing to examine the fallout from a life spent in and around the drug game."